Overview

 Concentrators in the Art Department will fulfill the Social, Structural, and Institutional Hierarchies (SSIH) requirement through participation in the department’s annual Visiting Artist Series and through subsequent discussion forums mediated by members of the art faculty in the contexts of their classes.
 Students must participate in a discussion of SSIH issues in the visiting artist series in at least two classes before engaging with these issues through the Visiting Artist Series as part of the senior program.

-Honors in art will be awarded on the basis of a cumulative average of 3.7 or above in coursework toward the concentration and distinguished performance in the Senior Project.
+Honors in art will be awarded on the basis of a cumulative average of 3.7 or above in coursework toward the concentration, with a minimum grade of A- in ART-501 and ART-502.
 View a complete description of the Senior Project.